VirtoCommerce/vc-docs/platform/user-guide/docs/catalog/setting-product-availability.md

 ![Product availability](media/storefront-stock.png)

-The product's availability displayed in the Storefront is determined by the information configured in:
+The product's availability displayed in the Frontend Application is determined by the information configured in:

 * The **Catalog** module, where availability settings are established using switches.
 * The **Inventory** module, storing the actual quantity of the product in stock.